Lachlan Fold Belt: History

 The basement of the belt is Cambrian oceanic crust which was formed in a back arc basin or a fore arc basin.
-An ancient shoreline of Australia, called the cratonic margin existed off the east coast of the Delamerian Orogen in western New South Wales, Western Victoria and Western Tasmania.
+An ancient shoreline of Australia, called the cratonic margin existed off the east coast of the Delamerian Orogen in western New South Wales, western Victoria and western Tasmania.
 In the early Ordovician there was a shallow marine shelf called the Gnalta Shelf, over the top of the Koonenberry Belt near Broken Hill.
-At the same time there were marine conditions in Amadeus Basin where Horn Valley Siltstone was formed, and Georgina Basin where the Coolibah Formation deposited.
+At the same time there were marine conditions in Amadeus Basin where Horn Valley siltstone was formed, and Georgina Basin where the Coolibah Formation deposited.
 The Larapintine Sea formed a shallow marine connection through central Australia to the Canning Basin in Western Australia.
 Sediments formed on the continental shelf of the continent from this time appear in western Tasmania and north west New South Wales.
-A subduction zone consumed the Pacific crust below the Delamerian coast, but this subduction moved 1000 km oceanwards.
-An island arc was formed on the northern end of the 900 km long trench.
+A subduction zone consumed the Pacific crust below the Delamerian coast, but this subduction moved 1,000 km oceanwards.
+An island arc was formed on the northern end of the 900-kilometre-long trench.
 This was the Macquarie Volcanic Arc.

 Between the continent and the island arc or trench, deep water sediments in the form of turbidites appeared in the Central Lachlan Orogen.
 These were derived from the western Delamerian Orogen and from the south west Ross Orogen, which is now left behind in Antarctica.

 The Ordovician volcanoes of the arc are now found around Parkes, Wellington, Molong and east of Condobolin, Cowra and Boorowa.
 The east Lachlan Orogen containing Adaminaby Group Turbidites is now to the east and south of the Macquarie Arc.
 All its boundaries with the Macquarie Arc are faults, indicating that this is a separate terrane, also known as the Adaminaby superterrane.
 In the Late Ordovician the turbidites were overlaid by a black shale.
 The back arc region was extended at this time.

 Between in the Ordovician to Silurian, the arc collided with the back arc, ending the Benambran Cycle.
 The turbidites were deformed, biotite formed, and the arc was thrust over or under the turbidites.